dara01x/x-ray/README.md

 ## 🔧 Troubleshooting

 **Problem**: App shows "Demo Mode"
-**Solution**: This is normal!
-Demo mode lets you test the interface.
-Place model files in `models/` folder for real AI.
+**Solution**: Make sure you cloned the full repository with model files.
+If models are missing, re-clone the repository.

 **Problem**: Import errors or "DLL load failed"
 **Solution**: Run `python setup.py` again or use a virtual environment.